Applied Mathematics Ph.D.

 |Waves in Fluids|

-Additional elective as approved by your adviser and program
+and/or additional elective as approved by your adviser and program

-Students must pass a three part Ph.D. qualifying exam.
+Students must pass a three part Ph.D. qualifying exam:

 - Comprehensive exam in mathematical methods

-- Comprehensive exam in numerical analysis and high-performance computing
+- Comprehensive exam in scientific computing

 - Oral or written exam in a specialization area

 Students must select a research adviser and have identified a research topic.

 Students must submit a written thesis proposal and give a seminar presentation summarizing the proposal to a dissertation committee.

 Upon completion of research, a student must give a seminar summarizing the research objectives, methods, findings, and significance.

 Students must submit a dissertation that includes original research in applied mathematics.
 The dissertation must comply with all policies put forth by the Graduate School